inmaugarc/DataScienceBlog/README.md

 ## Installation <a name="installation"></a>

 There are some libraries that you need to install to run the code beyond the Anaconda distribution of Python.
+Those libraries are detailed in the requierements.txt file, so be sure that you meet all the requirements (by installing them with 'pip3 install requirements.txt').
 The code should run with no issues using Python versions 3.*.
+Be the force with you!

 ## Project Motivation<a name="motivation"></a>